xiongjiechen/Normalizing-Flows-DPFs/README.md

 ```
 pip install -r requirements.txt
 ```

+## Experiment Details & Project Structure

+This experiment evaluates the performance of **Conditional Normalizing Flow DPFs (CNF-DPFs)*** in a disk tracking experiment where the task is to track a moving red disk moving along the other distractor disks with different colours.
+While tracking the target, the observation images are provided at each time step, from which we expect our filter to infer the position of the red disk.
+The red disk can be occluded by the distractors and may occasionlly run out of the boundary of the images as collisions are not considered in our setting.

 ### Create datasets

-Run [create_toy_dataset.py](https://github.com/xiongjiechen/Normalizing-Flows-DPFs/blob/main/data/disk/create_toy_dataset.py) to create the disk tracking dataset for training and testing.
+Run [create_toy_dataset.py](https://github.com/xiongjiechen/Normalizing-Flows-DPFs/blob/main/data/disk/create_toy_dataset.py) to create the disk tracking dataset for training, validation and testing sets.
 The dataset will be stored in the folder ```./data/disk/```.